 Cisitalia (i.e. Compagnia Industriale Sportiva Italia) was founded in Turin in 1946 by Piero Dusio with the purpose to manufacture simple and economic racing cars.

 Supported by Piero Taruffi’s advice, Dusio made his first racing appearance with the 1,100cc small and fast single-seater D46, his first creation, at the Brezzi Cup on Sept.
 3, 1946, in Turin.
-Seven cars were given to seven great drivers: Nuvolari, Taruffi, Biondetti, Cortese, Sommer, Chiron, and Dusio himself: it was a great victory with three cars at the first three places.
+Seven cars were given to seven great drivers: Nuvolari, Taruffi, Biondetti, Cortese, Sommer, Chiron, and Dusio himself.
+It was a great race with three cars ending in the first three places.

 Soon after the 202 Coupé, designed by Pinin Farina, started being built: it became a legend, so much so that one is still exhibited at the Museum of Modern Art in New York as an example of self-moving sculpture.